danbroz/Enable-RDP-Bot/README.md

 ### Logs

-The tool creates detailed logs in `rdp_troubleshooting.log` when using verbose mode.
+The tool provides detailed logging output by default, showing all diagnostic steps and AI analysis.

 ## 🛡️ Security